• Support Harris

 Overview

-The Policy Research and Innovation Bootcamp (PRIB) is a 2-week holistic, in-person program for participants who are ready to advance their quantitative research skills and plan creatively for their social impact-driven career.
-Whether you are an undergraduate student curious about how policy research can be applied, or a working professional exploring a career pivot with newfound quantitative research skills, you will find the two-week experience as a launching pad to achieve your next professional goal.
-For participants with limited quantitative background or who might need to increase their English language proficiency, an optional 2-week jumpstart course is also provided before the program starts.
+The Policy Research and Innovation Bootcamp (PRIB) is a two-week, in-person program for participants who are ready to advance their quantitative research skills and plan creatively for their social impact-driven career.
+Whether you are an undergraduate student curious about how policy research can be applied, or a working professional exploring a career pivot with newfound quantitative research skills, PRIB serves as a launching pad to achieve your next academic or professional goal.
+For participants with limited quantitative background or who might need to increase their English language proficiency, an optional two-week jumpstart course is also provided before the program starts.

 Features

-• In-person, rigorous academic training from University of Chicago faculty on-campus in Chicago
+• Gain in-person, rigorous academic training from University of Chicago faculty on-campus in Chicago

-• Dynamic interactions with various leaders and researchers from interdisciplinary UChicago research centers and institutes to gain firsthand insights
+• Interact with various leaders and researchers from interdisciplinary University of Chicago research centers and institutes to gain firsthand insights

 • Develop innovative solutions for real-world policy challenges with guidance from professors and teaching assistants